abrhamtibebu/lp-ERP/README.md

-# Leather Goods Manufacturing ERP System
+# Parker Clay ERP System

 A comprehensive multi-tenant SaaS ERP platform for leather goods manufacturing, built with Laravel 12 and Vue 3.